NCERT Solutions for Class 8 Science Chapter 12 - How Nature Works in Harmony

 Question 8: ‘Human-made ecosystems like agricultural fields are necessary, but they must be made sustainable.’
 Comment on the statement

 Answer: Human-made ecosystems like agricultural fields are necessary because they provide us with food.
-However, nowadays, the farming methods are considered unsustainable because of the overuse of chemical fertilizers, excessive groundwater extraction, and growing only one type of crop for commercial use.
+However, nowadays, the farming methods are considered unsustainable because of the overuse of chemical fertilisers, excessive groundwater extraction, and growing only one type of crop for commercial use.
 To make these ecosystems sustainable, we must use some natural methods like organic farming, crop rotation, etc. This helps protect soil nutrients, water, and biodiversity for future use.

 Question 9: If the Indian hare population drops because of a disease, how would it affect the number of other organisms?